Nigel Strangeways

 Nigel Strangeways is a fictional British private detective created by Cecil Day-Lewis, writing under the pen name of Nicholas Blake.
 He was one of the prominent detectives of the Golden Age of Detective Fiction, appearing in sixteen novels between 1935 and 1966.
 He also features in a couple of short stories.

 Character overview

-A gentleman detective Strangeways is an Oxford-educated writer and nephew of an Assistant Commissioner at Scotland Yard.
+A gentleman detective, Strangeways is an Oxford-educated writer and nephew of an Assistant Commissioner at Scotland Yard.
 His surname is derived from the Strangeways Prison in Manchester.
 In the first novel A Question of Proof he is modelled on the poet W. H. Auden but this aspect became less marked as the series progressed.
 As well as being a private investigator he also works as a literary scholar, producing a study of the Caroline poets amongst other works.
-Slightly arch he is given to using literary quotes during his investigations, which often pass over the heads of the other characters.
+Slightly arch, he is given to using literary quotations during his investigations, which often pass over the heads of the other characters.
 His style of detection has been compared to that of John Dickson Carr's Gideon Fell.